strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-apache-kafka-tiered-storage.md

 * The _local_ storage tier
 * The _remote_ storage tier

-The _local_ tier is the same storage Apache Kafka has been using from the beginning.
+The _local_ tier is the same storage Apache Kafka has been using since the beginning.
 It is typically based on block storage volumes.
 Despite the term _local_, the storage does not have to be physically located in the same machine where the Kafka broker using it is running.
 It can be a block storage mounted over the network such as Amazon AWS EBS volumes, iSCSI volumes, etc.